vmchale/project-init/README.md

 ### Binary releases

+The easiest way for most users is simply to download the prebuilt binaries.
-You can find binaries for x64 linux, ARM linux, and x64-windows on the [release](https://github.com/vmchale/project-init/releases) page.
+You can find binaries for various platforms on the [release](https://github.com/vmchale/project-init/releases) page.

 ### Cargo